 Food and Beverage Industry

 Due to the nature of perishable food products, the food and beverage industry has specific transport requirements that must be met to ensure the safety and quality of the items being transported.
 For example, food and beverage products can spoil, causing health issues if consumed and thus requiring temperature-controlled transport to maintain their freshness.
-In addition, many food and beverage products are delicate and require careful handling to avoid damage.
+Many items in this category are fragile, so they have to be handled gently to prevent damage.

 IBC totes fulfill these specialized transportation requirements and businesses in the food and beverage industry can be confident that their products will arrive safe, fresh, and undamaged.